 Why do Weekdone’s customers have such good success with implementing OKRs?
 Mirell Põllumäe, one of Weekdone’s OKR coaches, explains the 4 pillar approach Weekdone takes to make sure their clients are ready to implement OKRs.

 Are you ready as an organization to implement OKRs?
 Many organizations want the benefits of OKRs (teaching teams to be result-oriented and having your whole company aligned and moving in the same direction) but OKRs are not a plug and play solution.
-There are 4 pillars that are needed in order to successfully implement OKRs throughout a company.
+There are 4 critical components of making OKRs a success – beginning with the implementation stage.

 A good level of knowledge is needed because OKRs tend to be a bit different from the other methods that companies follow.
 That means, without knowledge, it is easy to fall for different misconceptions and end up not setting any real OKRs at all.
 For example, OKRs are really often confused with high-level project management, and instead of defining measurable outcomes, companies are setting action-based outputs as their Key Results.
 It just defies the whole point of OKRs.
 Reading just one article is not enough, you need to dig deeper.